awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 **Variation**: Targeting tagged instances using multiple `Values` criteria

-If you tagged instances for different environments using a `Key` named `Department` and `Values` of `Sales` and `Finance`, then you could send a command to all of the instances in these environments by using the `targets` parameter with the following syntax:
+If you tagged instances for different environments using a `Key` named `Department` and `Values` of `Sales` and `Finance`, then you could send a command to all of the instances in these environments by using the `targets` parameter with the following syntax\.

 ------
 #### [ Linux & macOS ]